Culloden (film)

 Culloden (known as The Battle of Culloden in the U.S.) is a 1964 docudrama written and directed by Peter Watkins for BBC TV.
-It depicts the 1746 Battle of Culloden, the final engagement of the Jacobite rising of 1745 which saw the Jacobite Army be decisively defeated by government troops and in the words of the narrator "tore apart forever the clan system of the Scottish Highlands."
+It depicts the 1746 Battle of Culloden, the final engagement of the Jacobite rising of 1745 which saw the Jacobite Army be decisively defeated by government troops and, in the words of the narrator, "tore apart forever the clan system of the Scottish Highlands."

 Described in its opening credits as "an account of one of the most mishandled and brutal battles ever fought in Britain," Culloden was hailed as a breakthrough for its presentation of a historical event in the style of modern TV war reporting, as well as its use of non-professional actors.
 The film was based on John Prebble's study of the battle.

 Synopsis

 The story begins on April 16, 1746 at Culloden Moor in Scotland.
-The Jacobite Army, numbering less than 5,000 men under Charles Edward Stuart, awaits a government army of 9,000 troops under William Augustus, Duke of Cumberland.
+The Jacobite Army, numbering fewer than 5,000 men under Charles Edward Stuart, awaits a government army of 9,000 troops under William Augustus, Duke of Cumberland.
 Many of the Jacobite troops have been conscripted by their clan chiefs, and on the day of the battle they are hungry and exhausted.
-Cumberland's army, in contrast, is well-trained and larger and number, with the low battlefield being well-suited to its cavalry and artillery units.
+Cumberland's army, in contrast, is well-trained and larger in number, with the low battlefield being well-suited to its cavalry and artillery units.

-Stuart's army start the battle by firing artillery at government troops, though it does not reach them.
+Stuart's army starts the battle by firing artillery at government troops, though it does not reach them.
 Cumberland's artillery units respond by firing roundshot, which inflicts heavy casualties among the Jacobite troops.
 Stuart orders his troops to hold the line in order to tempt the government army into advancing.
 After enduring 29 minutes of artillery fire, Stuart finally orders his army to advance.
 The Jacobite army initiates a highland charge, but takes heavy losses from grapeshot and crossfire.
 As Stuart and his army withdraw in disarray, two Jacobite Irish units of 150 men perform a last stand but are cut down by government cavalry.

 The battle is a clear victory for Cumberland's army, which suffers only 50 casualties while the Jacobites suffer 1,200.
 In the aftermath of the battle, nearly 100 Jacobites are killed or injured by government troops while fleeing to the Jacobite capital of Inverness.
 Government authorities sentence captured Jacobites to imprisonment, execution or penal transportation to the American colonies.
 Stuart, believing his Jacobite followers to have betrayed him, plots to leave Scotland.
 He disbands the remnants of his army, absconds with their funds and escapes to France after a five-month manhunt.
 Meanwhile, government troops engage in a brutal pacification campaign to root out remaining Jacobites.